-This series will feature advice on how to build the best team of professionals who will help you with the buying or selling of your Manhattan home.
+This series features advice on how to build the best team of professionals who will help you with the buying or selling of your Manhattan home.
+Assemble your Home Team by also reading Part 2: Real Estate Attorney, Part 3: Mortgage Specialist and Part 4: Professional Renovator.

 Manhattan sellers have the option of choosing a broker from thousands of licensed real estate agents to help represent their home; this task can seem daunting.
 After all, parting with your home is an incredibly personal experience, so it’s imperative that a seller knows how to find a real estate agent that’s right for them.